AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.2 NRR Refined_State has visibility of the declarative_part of the body
+      :Trace Unit: FE 7.2.2 NRR Refined_State has visibility of the declarative_part of the body

 .. centered:: **Legality Rules**